Toggle site contrast Toggle Contract

 Access to your property

-Some patients have key safes to their property or a special way in which they want our nurses/healthcare assistants to access their property.
-Please let us know any key codes or ways in which you want us to gain entry to your home.
+Some patients have key safes to their property or a special way they’d like our nurses/healthcare assistants to access their property.
+Tell us any key codes or ways you want us to gain entry to your home.

 Any details you give us are kept in strict confidence.
-If for some reason we cannot gain entry to your home we will ring you or a relative to ensure you are safe.
+If for some reason we cannot gain entry to your home we will ring you or a relative to ensure you’re safe.

 Other times you should call us